fedefede/corona-virus-python/README.md

 # corona-italy-fede
-some tests with python for data analysis and visualization based
+some tests with python for data analysis and visualization